Concrete Home

 First, several ingredients are blended into a slurry: cement, lime, water, finely ground sand, and often, fly ash.
 An expansion agent like aluminum powder is added and the fluid mixture is cast into a large billet.
 As the slurry reacts with the expansion agent to generate air bubbles, the mixture expands.
 After its initial set, the resulting “cake” is wire cut into precisely sized blocks or panels and then baked (autoclaved).
 The heat helps the material to cure faster so that blocks and panels maintain their dimensions.
 Reinforcement is placed within panels prior to curing.

-• Density: 20 to 50 pcf (lb per cu ft)—this is light enough to float in water
+Density: 20 to 50 pounds per cubic foot (pcf)—this is light enough to float in water

 Autoclaved Aerated Concrete